The Right Honourable Prime Minister of Canada Justin Trudeau.

-The key point in this definition is the fact that “the censor wants to prejudge materials for everyone.”
+The critical point in this definition is the fact that “the censor wants to prejudge materials for everyone.”
 Continue reading →

 There has been a great deal of heated discussion recently concerning an organization called GLAAD.
 GLAAD was founded in New York City in 1985 “… to protest against what it saw as the New York Post’s defamatory and sensationalized AIDS coverage, GLAAD put pressure on media organizations to end what it saw as homophobic reporting.”
 (Wikipedia) In 2012 GLAAD founded the Commentator Accountability Project (CAP).
 GLAAD maintains the purpose of CAP is to give a public airing of what various anti-gay commentators are saying and have said when they are not speaking through the mainstream media.
 Critics in the United States, generally those anti-gay commentators singled out in CAP and their supporters, accuse GLAAD of trying to impose censorship, that is, to stifle 1st Amendment guarantees of freedom of expression and freedom of religion.
 As a gay man, the anti-gay commentary GLAAD brings to light concerns me.
 I agree it needs to be challenged.
 However, censorship is an issue that resonates with me also, as I am a librarian and as such have a mandate to uphold intellectual freedom and freedom of expression.
 Continue reading →

 Mika and I are supporters of the Conservative Party of Canada.
 While we support the government led by Prime Minister Harper, we do not have membership in the Conservative Party of Canada, nor do we donate money to the Party.
-Neither do we agree with every position taken by the Conservative government and where instances of wrongdoing are exposed, we think those responsible should suffer the consequences.
-You may find odd that a gay couple identifies as conservative, but in our outlook and values we find ourselves moderate centre-right politically.
+Neither do we agree with every position taken by the Conservative government, and where instances of wrongdoing are exposed, we think those responsible should suffer the consequences.
+You may find it odd that a gay couple identifies as conservative, but we see ourselves moderate centre-right politically in our outlook and values.
 We value personal liberty, religious liberty (freedom of conscience), intellectual freedom, equality of opportunity and the pursuit of happiness.
-In our opinion, the Conservative Party of Canada under the leadership of Prime Minister Stephen Harper currently best represents these values.
+In our opinion, the Conservative Party of Canada, under the leadership of Prime Minister Stephen Harper, currently best represents these values.
 Continue reading →

 Freedom of conscience is a cornerstone in Western Civilization.
 However, history demonstrates that freedom of conscience often carries a high price.
 The quotation listed as the title of this post is attributed to Martin Luther (1483-1546) who was said to have spoken these words at the Diet of Worms on April 18, 1521.
 What he really said is as follows: